githubjacky/StochasticFrontiers.jl/README.md

 4. model specific result

-Developers should define the rule for multiple dispact on function `SFresult`
+Developers should define the rule for multiple dispatch on function `SFresult`
 ```julia
 # Cross
 struct Crossresult <: AbstractSFresult end